subrahmanyaman/JavaCardKeymaster/Applet/README.md

 # JavaCardKeymaster Applet

-This directory contains the implementation of the Keymint 3.0 interface, in the form of a JavaCard 3.0.5 applet which runs in a secure element.
-It must be deployed in conjuction with the associated HAL, which mediates between Android Keystore and this applet.
+This directory contains the implementation of the KeyMint 3.0 interface, in the form of a JavaCard 3.0.5 applet which runs in a secure element.
+It must be deployed in conjunction with the associated HAL, which mediates between Android Keystore and this applet.

 # Supported Features!

-  - Keymint 3.0 supported functions for required VTS compliance.
+  - KeyMint 3.0 supported functions for required VTS compliance.
   - SharedSecret 1.0 supported functions for required VTS compliance.
   - RemotelyProvisionedComponent 3.0 supported functions for required VTS compliance.